NLeSC/mcfly/docs/user_manual.rst

 and returns the best performing model on a subset of the data.
 The following four types of architectures are possible (for more information, see the :doc:`technical_doc`):

-:class:`~mcfly.models.CNN`: A stack ofonvolutional layers, followed by a final dense layer
+:class:`~mcfly.models.CNN`: A stack of convolutional layers, followed by a final dense layer

 :class:`~mcfly.models.ConvLSTM`: Convolutional layers, followed by LSTM layers and a final dense layer